farzan-dehbashi/farzan-dehbashi/README.md

-# Who is Farzan 🐋
+# Who is Farzan? 🐋

 I am a Research Assistant at the University of Waterloo.
 I am in love with Python!
 Since she is cute and powerful.